amplience/dc-extension-automatic-alt-text/README.md

 - a new image is added where none exists
 - an existing image is changed

-If you wish to disable auto caption, then turn use the following in your extension parameters:
+If you wish to disable auto caption, then use the following in your extension parameters:

 ```json
 {